Barr: Redacted Mueller report will be released by 'mid-April, if not sooner'

 READ Barr's letter to Congress about the Mueller report

-During a question-and-answer session with reporters at his Mar-a-Lago club in Florida later Friday, Trump said he had "great confidence" in the attorney general and did not object to Barr's announcement that he'd release the full report without a White House review first.
+During a question-and-answer session with reporters at his Mar-a-Lago club in Florida later Friday, President Donald Trump said he had "great confidence" in the attorney general and did not object to Barr's announcement that he would release the full report without a White House review first.

 "If that's what he’d like to do, I have nothing to hide," Trump said.
 "This was a hoax, this was a witch hunt, I have absolutely nothing to hide."

-The top Republican on the comtitee, Rep. Doug Collins, of Georgia, however, called Nadler's deadline "arbitrary."
+The top Republican on the committee, Rep. Doug Collins of Georgia, however, called Nadler's deadline "arbitrary."

 "While I join Chairman Nadler in looking forward to reviewing the classified information in the report at a future date, he stands alone in setting arbitrary deadlines for that release and in calling the attorney general to break the law by releasing the report without redactions," Collins tweeted.